Blue: Eyes

 Blue eyes do not actually contain any blue pigment.
 Eye colour is determined by two factors: the pigmentation of the eye's iris and the scattering of light by the turbid medium in the stroma of the iris.
 In humans, the pigmentation of the iris varies from light brown to black.
 The appearance of blue, green, and hazel eyes results from the Tyndall scattering of light in the stroma, an optical effect similar to what accounts for the blueness of the sky.
 The irises of the eyes of people with blue eyes contain less dark melanin than those of people with brown eyes, which means that they absorb less short-wavelength blue light, which is instead reflected out to the viewer.
 Eye colour also varies depending on the lighting conditions, especially for lighter-coloured eyes.

 Blue eyes are most common in Ireland, the Baltic Sea area and Northern Europe, and are also found in Eastern, Central, and Southern Europe.
 Blue eyes are also found in parts of Western Asia, most notably in Afghanistan, Syria, Iraq, and Iran.
 In Estonia, 99% of people have blue eyes.
 In Denmark in 1978, only 8% of the population had brown eyes, though through immigration, today that number is about 11%.
 In Germany, about 75% have blue eyes.

-In the United States, as of 2006, one out of every six people, or 16.6% of the total population, and 22.3% of the white population, have blue eyes, compared with about half of Americans born in 1900, and a third of Americans born in 1950.
+In the United States, as of 2006, 1 out of every 6 people, or 16.6% of the total population, and 22.3% of the white population, have blue eyes, compared with about half of Americans born in 1900, and a third of Americans born in 1950.
 Blue eyes are becoming less common among American children.
-In the US, boys are 3–5 per cent more likely to have blue eyes than girls.
+In the US, males are 3–5% more likely to have blue eyes than females.

 History

 In the ancient world

 As early as the 7th millennium BC, lapis lazuli was mined in the Sar-i Sang mines, in Shortugai, and in other mines in Badakhshan province in northeast Afghanistan.

-Lapis lazuli artifacts, dated to 7570 BC, have been found at Bhirrana, which is the oldest site of Indus Valley civilisation.
+Lapis lazuli artefacts, dated to 7570 BC, have been found at Bhirrana, which is the oldest site of Indus Valley civilisation.
 Lapis was highly valued by the Indus Valley Civilisation (7570–1900 BC).
 Lapis beads have been found at Neolithic burials in Mehrgarh, the Caucasus, and as far away as Mauritania.
 It was used in the funeral mask of Tutankhamun (1341–1323 BC).

 A term for Blue was relatively rare in many forms of ancient art and decoration, and even in ancient literature.
 The Ancient Greek poets described the sea as green, brown or "the colour of wine".
 The colour is mentioned several times in the Hebrew Bible as 'tekhelet'.
 Reds, blacks, browns, and ochres are found in cave paintings from the Upper Paleolithic period, but not blue.
 Blue was also not used for dyeing fabric until long after red, ochre, pink, and purple.
 This is probably due to the perennial difficulty of making blue dyes and pigments.
 On the other hand, the rarity of blue pigment made it even more valuable.